kineticadb/kinetica-api-cpp/README.md

             install the newer boost148-* libraries into the /usr/include/boost148/ and /usr/lib64/boost148/ directories.
-            See below about how to configure the GPUdb CPP API CMake build to detect and use an alternative boost install.
+            See below about how to configure the GPUdb CPP API CMake build to detect and use an alternate boost install.
--   Build these libraries from the source archives in the thirdparty/ directory.
+-   Build the libraries from the source archives in the thirdparty/ directory.
-    -   Use the thirdparty/build-thirdparty-libs.sh script to build them for your distribution and architecture.
+    -   The `thirdparty/build-thirdparty-libs.sh` script builds
+        Apache Avro and Google Snappy in the directory 'thirdparty/build' and installs them to 'thirdparty/install'.
+    -   Run the script without arguments, unless you need to specify the boost root as shown below.
     -   Apache Avro serialization library v1.7.7, https://avro.apache.org/index.html
-        -   Note that Avro depends on a valid Boost development library.
+        -   Note that Avro depends on a valid Boost development library, see above.
+        -   If you need to specify an alternate location of the boost headers and libraries you will need to set the environment variable GPUDB_AVRO_CMAKE_FLAGS before running `build-thirdparty-libs.sh`.
+            -   Oftentimes the cmake BOOST_ROOT flag is enough, but if not, you will need to completely specify the location of boost.
+            -   Ex.
+GPUDB_AVRO_CMAKE_FLAGS="-DBOOST_ROOT=/path/to/boost/install" ./build-thirdparty-libs.sh
+            -   Ex.
+GPUDB_AVRO_CMAKE_FLAGS="-DBoost_NO_BOOST_CMAKE=TRUE -DBOOST_INCLUDEDIR=/usr/include/boost148 -DBOOST_LIBRARYDIR=/usr/lib64/boost148/" ./build-thirdparty-libs.sh
     -   Snappy compression library v1.1.3, https://github.com/google/snappy
+        -   The snappy library should not need any configuration.
+    -   Simply delete the 'thirdparty/build' and 'thirdparty/install'
+        directories if you need to recreate them.

 CMake Build Instructions
 ------------------------

--   There are four CMake build types:
-    'Debug, RelWithDebInfo, Release, MinSizeRel'
+-   There are four CMake build types: 'Debug, RelWithDebInfo, Release, MinSizeRel'
     -   The default RelWithDebInfo build offers good performance while providing debug information.
     -   Note that 'RelWithDebInfo' can be converted to 'Release' by